wuhanstudio/u8g2-arm-linux/README.md

 `$ cd u8g2-arm-linux`

-Change cross-compiler in Makefile according to your board.
+Change cross-compiler in Makefile under each example directory according to your board.

 	# Chosse proper compiler for your PI
 	# NanoPi:             arm-linux-gnueabi-gcc